Senior Support Worker - Crisis and Home Treatment - Melksham

 Do you want to be part of a service that offers intensive, personally tailored mental health support for children and young people?

-We are looking for enthusiastic, caring individuals with a passion for working with young people with mental health difficulties to join our exciting new CAMHS Crisis Resolution and Home Treatment Service (CAHTS).
-Following new investment, we are proud to be developing a needs led service based on the i-Thrive model.
+We are looking for enthusiastic, caring individuals with a passion for working with young people with mental health difficulties to join our new CAMHS Crisis Resolution and Home Treatment Service (CAHTS).
+Following new investment, we are developing a needs-led service based on the i-Thrive model.

 Applicants must have a full valid driving licence and have access to a vehicle for work.
 Adjustments can be considered in line with the Equality Act 2010 where required.